-Liberal Studies and the Center for Career Services
+Liberal Studies and the Center for Career Development

-Liberal Studies and the Center for Career Services have an agreement to work closely together to prepare students to enter the marketplace.
+Liberal Studies and the Center for Career Development have an agreement to work closely together to prepare students to enter the marketplace.
 One-on-one résumé

 and cover-letter reviews, workshops on government employment, networking, etc., interview simulations, and internship and job search assistance, including a job website targeting Marymount candidates specifically are some of the services offered.